rbastronomy/God-of-War-Speedrun-Wiki/GodofWarAscension.md

 Other / Speed Strategy: casting Soul Rage has a strange effect in this fight.
 The souls will target some invisible target at the back-left of the fight arena, hovering around it and causing a lot of hits.
-This actually damages the boss itself, and on NG+ you'll finish this boss in no time by just doing the Rage over and over again.
+This actually damages the boss itself, and on NG+ you'll finish this boss in no time by just doing Soul Rage over and over again.

+The other homing Soul-element attack L1+t also homes in on this target, but seemingly doesn't cause hits or damage.

 Other: I once had a strange glitch here where screen prompts and subtitles